StrangeBeeCorp/docs/docs/thehive/setup/configuration/proxy.md

 # Proxy settings

-## Proxy for connectors

-Refer to [Cortex](./connectors-cortex.md) or [MISP](./connectors-misp.md) configuration to setup specific proxy configuration for these remote services.

 ## Proxy for global application

 Proxy can be used.
 By default, the proxy configured in JVM is used but one can configured specific configurations for each HTTP client.